GuichoEstrada/smart-brain/README.md

-# smart-brain
+# facerecognitionbrain

+<h2>Project that detects faces using URLs.</h2>

-Project using React.js
+Made with React.js